shanesveller/thredded/README.md

 ## Requirements:

-* postgres (search currently only works with pg, using pg's fulltext search capabilities)
+* Postgres.
+Search currently only works with pg, using pg's fulltext search capabilities.

-* sendgrid (for incoming email)
+## Optional:

+* SendGrid.
+For incoming email thredded has built-in support for the SendGrid parse api using [griddler](https://github.com/thoughtbot/griddler).
+* Resque.
+Emails will be queued thanks to the `resque_mailer` gem if you add the [thredded_resque](https://github.com/jayroh/thredded_resque) gem to thredded's Gemfile.

 ## Features:

-Whatever's stricken out still needs to be implemented

-* Multi-tenanted - by full domain or subdomain.
+Stricken text must still be implemented.

 * Security per messageboard - private, public or logged in users only
 * Permissions to post - anonymous, members or logged in users only
 * Attaching images to posts
 * Attaching documents to posts
-* Content Filters - bbcode, textile, markdown
+* Content Filters - bbcode, markdown
 * Locking topics
 * Sticky / Pinned topics
 * Private topics